Lysergic acid methylamide

-Lysergic acid methylamide (LAM), also known as N-methyllysergamide (NM-LA), is a serotonin receptor modulator of the lysergamide family.
-It is the N-methyl derivative of ergine (lysergic acid amide; LSA) and the analogue of lysergic acid diethylamide (LSD) in which the N,N-diethyl groups have been replaced with one N-methyl group.
+Lysergic acid methylamide (LAM), also known as N-methyllysergamide (NM-LA), is a serotonin receptor modulator of the lysergamide family related to the psychedelic drug lysergic acid diethylamide (LSD).
+It is the N-methyl derivative of ergine (lysergic acid amide; LSA) and the analogue of LSD in which the N,N-diethyl groups have been replaced with one N-methyl group.

-It is active in humans at a dose of approximately 500 μg and has roughly 20% of the potency of LSD as a drug.
+The drug is active in humans at a dose of approximately 500 μg and has roughly 20% of the potency of LSD as a drug.
 However, it has been said to produce autonomic effects but to produce no psychoactive or hallucinogenic effects at this dose.
 The drug has about 6.3% of the antiserotonergic potency of LSD in the isolated rat uterus in vitro.

 LAM was first described in the scientific literature by Albert Hofmann and colleagues by 1955.